varnish/Varnish-Book/varnish_book.rst

    For example, a client request that triggers a backend request might trigger two more ESI subrequests, which in turn might trigger yet another ESI subrequest.
    After that, it comes the response from the backend to the client.
    All these requests together with the client response are arranged in the order they are initiated.
-   This arragement is easier to grasp than when grouping by VXID.
+   This arrangement is easier to grasp than when grouping by VXID.

    ..
 Levels and relationships of transactions
    ..
 TODO for the author: explain that levels are equal to relationships.